FAQ

 Baccei and Smith at Magic Eye took the evolution one step further.
 With the assistance of programmer Bob Salitsky, the group developed the first sophisticated, full-color autostereogram program.
 No more black & white dots!
 Using this new program in combination with state of the art 3D modeling software and colorful art techniques, a totally new patented art form was developed… Magic Eye®.

 Magic Eye® 3D Illusions were first released by N.E.
-Thing Enterprises, which reorganized in 1996 as Magic Eye Inc. Cheri Smith is the owner of Magic Eye Inc.
+Thing Enterprises, which reorganized in 1996 as Magic Eye Inc when Tom left the company.
+Cheri Smith is the owner of Magic Eye Inc.

 Depth perception depends on having two eyes.
-Most people who have depth perception can see a Magic Eye image.
-People with impaired depth perception or people who have one eye which is extremely dominant (as in amblyopia) will have more difficulty seeing the image.
+Most people who have depth perception can see a Magic Eye 3D illusion.
+People with impaired depth perception or people who have one eye which is extremely dominant (as in amblyopia) will have more difficulty seeing the hidden illusion.
 If you are having trouble, feel free to e-mail us.
 We can suggest several different methods to give you the best chance to see 3D.

-Magic Eye images may be easier to see if viewed on paper rather than on a computer screen.
+Magic Eye 3D illusions may be easier to see if viewed on paper rather than on a computer screen.

 Go to the printer-friendly How to See page to print the image.